oras-project/oras/docs/proposals/formatted-output.md

 ### Scripting

 Alice is a developer who wants to batch operations with ORAS in her Shell script.
-In order to automate some routine workflow in containers secure supply chain scenario, she wants the machine to get the image digest from the JSON output objects that are emitted by `oras push`, then use utility like [xargs](https://en.wikipedia.org/wiki/Xargs) to enable an ORAS command to act on the output of another command and perform further steps.
+In order to automate some routine workflow in containers secure supply chain scenario, she wants the machine to get the image digest from the JSON output objects that are emitted by `oras push`, then use utility like [xargs](https://en.wikipedia.org/wiki/Xargs) or use environmental variables to enable an ORAS command to act on the output of another command and perform further steps.
 In this way, she can chain commands together.
 For example, she can use `oras attach` to attach an SBOM to the image using its image digest as a argument outputted from `oras push`.

 For example, push an artifact to a registry and generate the artifact reference in the standard output, then attach an SBOM to the artifact using the artifact reference (`$REGISTRY/$REPO:$DIGEST`) outputted from the first command, finally sign the attached SBOM with another tool against the SBOM file's reference (`$REGISTRY/$REPO:$DIGEST`) outputted from the last step.

+- Use xargs utility on Unix

 ```shell
 oras push $REGISTRY/$REPO:$TAG hello.txt --format '{{.Reference}}' |\